Skip to main content

 Autism Transition Planning in Ontario

-The transition from pediatric to adult services is one of the most critical periods for autistic youth.
+The transition from pediatric to adult services is one of the most important developmental windows for autistic youth.
 Start planning at age 14 to avoid the "services cliff" that occurs at 18 when OAP funding ends.

 Transition Planning Essentials